 No contract award will be made unless funds are available.
 Prospective Offerors are reminded that only a duly warranted Contracting Officer may obligate the Government to an agreement involving expenditure of Government funds.
 Only the information provided in this notice is available.
 No formal solicitation will be issued.
-Only Firm-Fixed Price contracts will be awarded.
+The contract type, whether Firm Fixed Price (FFP), Cost Reimbursement, or a hybrid with both cost and FFP CLINs will be determined on a case-by-case basis after receipt of proposals.
 No award is expected to exceed \$250,000.
+The Government may not pay the full-proposed cost or the Government may pay a percentage of the proposed cost for any future acquisitions under an Broad Agency Announcement (NDS) Research.